-Wash the peppers and remove the stem ends.
-Wash and sterilize jars and lids by filling them with boiling water or running them through a cycle of the dishwasher.
-You'll need two 8 oz jars or one 16 oz. jar.
+Wash and sterilize a 16 oz. jar and lid by filling it with boiling water or running it through a cycle of the dishwasher.

-Remove the stems and tips of the jalapeños and slice into rings.
-You can use either a sharp knife or a mandoline slicer to make slices about ¼ inch thick.
+Remove the stems and tips of the jalapeños and slice into rings about ¼ inch thick.
 Fill the jars with the rings.

-Cool the brine slightly, then pour it over the jalapeño slices to fill the jars, leaving about ½ inch of headroom.
+Cool the brine slightly, then pour it over the jalapeño slices to fill the jar, leaving about ½ inch of headroom.

-Add a lid and store the jars in the refrigerator.
+Add a lid and store the jar of pickled jalapeños in the refrigerator.

-Nutrition information is for the entire recipe (one 16 oz jar or two 8 oz. jars)
+Nutrition information is for the entire recipe (one 16 oz. jar)

 These pickled jalapeños are a beautiful vivid green until you add the pickling liquid.
 Then they become the familiar olive green colour you're used to seeing on your restaurant nachos.